prometheus1994/cis-560-group13/README.md

 # cis-560-group13
 This repo is for Group 13's CIS 560/Databases Project.

+***Do Not Copy:*** **This is solely for keeping record of my work & presentation of prior experience.
+If used for personal use, please reference.
+If used for academic purposes, verify with the primary instructor before use & reference if applicable.**

 ## Summary
   This program will simulate a movie rental business interface.
 Our program will help employees track employee rentals.
 It's primary design aspects will include the following: